 - 15. This document provides general guidance to assist Contracting Parties to understand the interaction between wetlands and groundwater and thereby to develop strategies for impact assessment and sustainable groundwater management that can help to ensure maintenance of wetland ecological character.
 It focuses primarily on water quantity issues and does not address water quality issues in detail. - 16.
-The contents of this document are set out as follows: - A general overview of groundwater-related wetlands and the linkages which exist between groundwater and wetland ecosystems, - A more detailed section on characterising, understanding and quantifying linkages between groundwater and wetlands at the site level, - General guidance on developing strategies for integrated management of groundwater resources and associated wetlands, with the aim of maintaining wetland ecosystem functions, - Concluding remarks and recommendations. - 17.
+The contents of this document are as follows: - A general overview of groundwater-related wetlands and the linkages which exist between groundwater and wetland ecosystems, - A more detailed section on characterising, understanding and quantifying linkages between groundwater and wetlands at the site level, - General guidance on developing strategies for integrated management of groundwater resources and associated wetlands, with the aim of maintaining wetland ecosystem functions, - Concluding remarks and recommendations. - 17.
 The complexity of the issues means that some parts of the guidelines contain technical content aimed at readers with some knowledge of groundwater hydrology.
 A glossary of terms is provided to assist non-specialists. - 18.
-The guidelines should be read in in the context of [the Convention's Integrated Framework for Ramsar's Water-related Guidance (COP9 DR1 Annex C)] and in conjunction with other Ramsar guidance related to the determination and implementation of water allocations for maintaining wetland ecosystem functions (Resolution VIII.1 (Ramsar Wise Use Handbook 12, "Water allocation and management") [, COP9 DR1 Annex C i "River basin management: additional guidance and framework for analysis of case studies", and COP9 DR1 Annex c ii "Supplemental guidelines for the determination and implementation of environmental water requirements for wetlands".]
+The guidelines should be read in the context of the Convention's Integrated Framework for Ramsar's water-related guidance (Resolution IX.1 Annex C) and in conjunction with other Ramsar guidance related to the determination and implementation of water allocations for maintaining wetland ecosystem functions (Resolution VIII.1 (Ramsar Wise Use Handbook 12, "Water allocation and management"), [and Resolution IX.1 Annex C i "River basin management: additional guidance and framework for analysis of case studies", as well as Ramsar Technical Reports on the determination and implementation of environmental water requirements for wetlands".